Function

 ultrarag run examples/hybrid_search.yaml

-Deploy Retrieval Models
+Deploy Retrieval Model

-Start a new screen session:
+Enter a new Screen session:

-CUDA_VISIBLE_DEVICES=1 python -m vllm.entrypoints.openai.api_server \
+CUDA_VISIBLE_DEVICES=2 python -m vllm.entrypoints.openai.api_server \

 --served-model-name qwen-embedding \